shengtu0328/myHugoWebsite/github_blog/content/posts/english_new_concept_english3.md

 When the journalist again failed to reply，the editor reluctantly published  the article  **as it  had originally been written(**引导方式状语从句).

-A week later  , the editor at last received the fax  from  journalist.
+A week later  , the editor **at last** received the fax  from  journalist.

 Not only had  the poor journalist  been arrested,but he had been sent to jail.

-However, he  had  at last been allowed to send a fax  in which he informed the editor that he had been arrested while counting the  1084 steps leading to the 15 feet wall   which  surrounded by president' palace.
+However, he had at last been allowed to send a fax in which he informed the editor that the he had been arrested while counting the 1,084 steps leading to the fifteen-foot wall which surrounded the president's palace.